United World College of South East Asia: History

 The site on which the Dover Campus now stands was previously occupied by St John's School, run by the British Families Education Service for the families of British military personnel.
 After the British military withdrawal in 1971, the land was repurposed for the creation of a private school.
 The Singapore International School was officially opened in 1971 by Singapore's Prime Minister Lee Kuan Yew.

 It was affiliated with the United World College movement, and formally became a member of the movement in 1975, changing its name to the United World College of South East Asia.
 Originally a secondary-only school, UWCSEA Dover today has a primary section that takes students as young as 4 (starting 1998).
 The total number of students on the Dover Campus (Kindergarten 1 – Grade 12) is now 3,000+.
 UWCSEA's East Campus opened its doors on 1 September 2008 in a transitional campus in Ang Mo Kio.
 The East Infant School moved to its permanent home at the Tampines campus in 2010, and the rest of the grades followed.
-As of 2021, both campuses have a combined student population of 5,609 students from 100 countries.
+As of 2026, both campuses have a combined student population of 6,030 students from 117 countries.

-The Dover campus is one of a few remaining structures in Singapore that was constructed with bricks from the old Alexandra Brick Works, located at the current PSA building.
-This was confirmed by a student in 2013 during the demolition of the old “English” block, where hundreds of bricks stamped with “Alexandra” were found.
+The Dover campus is one of a few remaining structures in Singapore that was constructed with bricks from the old Alexandra Brick Works, located at the school's Heritage Cafe, where hundreds of bricks stamped with “Alexandra” were found.

-Campuses

-The UWCSEA Dover Campus is located at 1207 Dover Road, Singapore 139654.
-It is located near Dover MRT station, One North MRT station.
-The UWCSEA East Campus is located at 1 Tampines Street 73, Singapore 528704.
-The nearest MRT station is Tampines MRT station.

-Both campuses have a campus-wide wireless network and a central IT help desk for students.
-Interactive whiteboards are present in all classrooms.
-In Primary School, iPad and MacBook sets are provisioned in classrooms, and in grades 6–12 laptops are individually owned.

-Academics

-Students from K1 to Grade 10 follow a UWCSEA-designed curriculum.
-A recent change moved away from the IGCSE program for Grade 9 and 10 students towards a newly UWCSEA-designed program specifically designed with the IBDP specifications in mind.

-Grade 11 and 12 students study towards the IB Diploma.
+Dover Campus move to Tengah